mnemnion/gork/doc/orcish.md

 Important note: an Orc will make numbaz until it can't: it switches to neutral as soon as this process fails, and attempts to keep chewing the input.
 So a stream like `1+` is identical to `1 +`, the Orc eats the 1, fails to make the `+` into a numba, and interprets the `+`.
 This is a boon to readability and the simplest possible implementation.

+There are gotchas! `1D` is a one and a dup, not a numba.

 Note further: When an Orc chews `1e7`, it chews `1` first, puts it on the stack, chews `e`, putting `1e` on the stack through simple multplication, and so on.
 When the stack is full, it pushes a fresh number: `ffffaaaa` gives ( ffff aaaa -- ) on a 16 bit system.

 ##Werdz